near/docs/docs/tutorials/contracts/nfts/1-skeleton.md

 https://github.com/near-examples/nft-tutorial/tree/1.skeleton/nft-contract/src/approval.rs#L7-L36
 ```

+You'll learn more about these functions in the [approvals section](/docs/tutorials/contracts/nfts/approvals) of the tutorial series.

 ## `enumeration.rs`

 This file provides the functions needed to view information about NFTs, and follows the standard's [enumeration](https://nomicon.io/Standards/NonFungibleToken/Enumeration.html) extension.